 Licensees that require language assistance services can contact the CBA and request that they speak through an interpreter.
-The CBA, through the Department of Consumer Affairs (DCA), provides both telephonic and written interpreter and translation services at no cost to the licensee.
+The CBA, through DCA, provides both telephonic and written interpreter and translation services at no cost to the licensee.

 If the licensee needs an interpreter for a hearing at OAH, the licensee must immediately contact the AG's Office or OAH so that a certified interpreter can be provided.

 Normally, it is not sufficient to bring a friend or relative to interpret.